-For most British households, that still means roast turkey and all the trimmings.
+For most British households, Christmas still means roast turkey and all the trimmings.
 The turkey remains hugely popular in this country – more than 10 million are eaten at Christmas every year.

 When did we first start eating turkeys at Christmas?